Box of 3 Cockroaches

 - Throw in some toilet paper rolls and wood scraps for them to play in.

-- Throw in your cockroaches.
+- Add in your cockroaches.
 They prefer to be at 70-85 degrees Fahrenheit.
-They can handle colder temperatures but will not grow very fast.
-Replace the lettuce every week or so, and enjoy your new easy-to-care-for friends!
-In the documents list on the left is a movie of a healthy sustainable cockroach colony.
-You can listen to their pitter-patter at nights when they are most active.
+They can handle colder temperatures, but will not grow very fast.
+Replace the food every week, and spray the cage with water from a misting spray bottle.
+This will ensure healthy humidity and give them water to drink.